 Note that months March, June, July, and December tend to be systematically high, and months September through November tend to be systematically low.
-This seasonal effect drives the replicating pattern that we observed in the original time series plot.
+This seasonal effect drives the repeating pattern that we observed in the original time series plot.

 The mean change from December to January is about 2.6%.
 Hence, a more appealing estimate of demand for the next January is 432,000  1.026 443,000.
 How precise is this prediction?